RadosavPanic/Crown-Clothing-V2/README.md

 ### **Frontend**

 - **React:** Components based on React's JSX.
-- **React-Toolkit:** Data state managed by Redux Toolkit store configuration which uses reducers, middleware and persist configuration to ensure efficient state management and persist between page loads.
+- **React-Toolkit:** Data state managed by Redux Toolkit store configuration along with Redux-Persist configuration.
 - **React Router DOM:** Ensures client-side navigation, along with lazy loading of modules for more efficient loads and suspense for smooth transitions.
 - **Styled Components:** Modular and reusable CSS in JS components for styling.